guitarino/resize-sensor--react/README.md

 `<ResizeSensor />` will create hidden elements that will fill up all available container's width and height, and, will listen to the width / height changes of the container.
 Once the change is detected, `onResize` prop will get triggered.

-Note: the container should either have `position: relative` or `position: absolute` defined on it.
+**Note 1**: the container should either have `position: relative` or `position: absolute` defined on it.

+**Note 2**: in the `ResizeSensor` code, we directly require a CSS stylesheet file from JS.
+So, make sure that your bundler is configured to use *style-loader* or something similar that allows requiring CSS assets.
+For example, for webpack, you can use [this style-loader](https://github.com/webpack-contrib/style-loader).

 ## See Demo